Consensus Seminorms and their Applications: Metric consensus seminorms

 \section{Metric consensus seminorms}

-In this section we discuss the \emph{metric consensus seminorm}~$\procsn{\cdot}_p : \R^{n \times m} \to \R, \; p\in[1,\infty],$ defined by\footnote{Unlike general consensus seminorms, the metric consensus seminorm can be defined over~$\R^{n \times m}$ rather than just~$\eqrowsum^{n \times m}$}
+In this section we discuss the \emph{metric consensus seminorm}~$\procsn{\cdot}_p : \R^{n \times m} \to \R, \; p\in[1,\infty],$ defined by\footnote{Unlike general consensus seminorms, the metric consensus seminorm can be defined over~$\R^{n \times m}$ rather than just~$\eqrowsum^{n \times m}$.}

 where~$\|M\|_p$ denotes the standard matrix norm induced by the $p$-norm.
-The name ``metric'' follows from the relation of this seminorm to the so-called~\emph{metric projection} of~$M$ to the nearest element in the space of rank one matrices whose rows are all the same\footnote{We note however that in general there is more than one vector~$c \in \R^{1 \times m}$ which minimizes~$\|M - \mathbf{1}c\|_p$.}.
+The name ``metric'' follows from the relation of this seminorm to the so-called~\emph{metric projection} of~$M$ to the nearest element in the space of rank one matrices whose rows are all the same.

 This family of seminorms was first studied in~\cite{Liu2011DetGossip}.
 It is obvious that the metric consensus seminorm is indeed a consensus seminorm, that is~$\procsn{M}_p = 0$ if and only if~$M = \mathbf{1}c$ for some~$c \in \R^{1 \times m}$.
-Metric consensus seminorms are also submultiplicative\footnote{Although the proof of this property in \cite{Liu2011DetGossip} establishes this only for square matrices $M_1$ and $M_2$ with the row sums of $M_2$ all equal $1$, essentially the same proof applies to the more general case when the matrices are not square and the row sums of $M_2$ are equal, but not necessarily equal to $1$.}: for any~$M_1 \in \R^{m \times k}$ and~$M_2 \in \eqrowsum^{n \times m}$,
+Metric consensus seminorms are also submultiplicative\footnote{Although the proof of this property in \cite{Liu2011DetGossip} establishes~\eqref{eq:metric_submul} only for square matrices $M_1$ and $M_2$ with the row sums of $M_2$ all equal $1$, essentially the same proof applies to the more general case when the matrices are not square and the row sums of $M_2$ are equal, but not necessarily equal to $1$.}: for any~$M_1 \in \R^{m \times k}$ and~$M_2 \in \eqrowsum^{n \times m}$,

 Most importantly, metric consensus seminorms have easy to evaluate explicit expressions for the cases~$p=1,2$~\cite{Liu2011DetGossip}.
 Let~$\mathbf{n} \dfb \{1,2,\dots,n\}$. \begin{proposition} Let~$M \in \R^{n \times n}$, and let~$q$ denote the unique integer quotient of~$m$ divided by 2.
 Then,